 Chewing toys are the ones your dog can have access to all the time even in the crate and they do a great job.
 I suggest using the kong chew toy(Click here to check the current price on Amazon).

 The kong is just great it can be filled with treats and will keep the dog calm and distracted for hours.
-And chew dogs actually calm the dogs but make sure to inspect the condition of the toy regularly and retire the one that starts to look too mangled.
+And chew toys actually calm the dogs but make sure to inspect the condition of the toy regularly and retire the one that starts to look too mangled.
 Having two at your disposal would be the smart move.

 You can read this article about the different types of toys and how to use every type to train your dog and phase out on treats.